Guide to buying video management system

 Take an inventory of all the sites, devices, and systems you currently have.
 It’s also important to identify your bandwidth, power, retention, and storage requirements.

-During this process, you’ll gain lots of valuable information that will help you and your team inform your decisions.
+During this process, you’ll gain lots of valuable that will help you and your team inform your decisions.
 You might decide to keep some existing equipment or learn that your current storage won’t support your growth plans.
-You might also learn that you need bandwidth management, network health monitoring, data optimization, video analytics, automation, edge storage, and processing, etc. These insights affect what solution you choose and how you build your video system architecture.
+You might also learn that you need bandwidth management, health monitoring, data optimization, video analytics, automation, edge storage, and processing, etc. These insights affect what solution you choose and how you build your video system architecture.

 Assess vulnerabilities

 If you have an existing deployment, conducting a thorough assessment of potential vulnerabilities and broader opportunities can also be helpful.
 For example, you may discover that your cybersecurity strategies aren’t robust enough to withstand today’s evolving threats.
-Or that some remote locations would benefit from cloud-based video systems because of on-site limitations.
+Or that some remote locations would benefit from -based video systems because of on-site limitations.

 Think about tomorrow